 Maxi, had a unique personality, anyone who met him fell in love with him.
 If you ask anyone who knew him, he just had a personality like no other.
-Although as he grew older he wasn’t a fan of kids (he bit a few of them as a way to welcome them to his pack) the neighborhood kids absolutely loved him.
+As he grew older he wasn’t a fan of kids (he bit a few of them as a way to welcome them to his pack) but the neighborhood kids absolutely loved him anyways.

-They would come home from school, and they would fight among each other on who was going to be the lucky one to give Maxi his so awaited “premio” – that’s what we called his treat.
-Every day, he would bark at them all excited to see who would pay the most attention to him.
-Then, the chosen kid would ask maxi “do you want a premio” and maxi would answer by leading them all the way to the kitchen, then to the cabinet by the window where I would store his premios.
-The kids would get so excited, and tell him to “sit” “give paw” “other paw” and then hand him the premio.
+They would come home from school, and they would fight among each other on who was going to be the lucky one to give Maxi his so awaited treat – His “premio” .
+Every day, he would bark at them all excited to see who would be the lucky one.
+The chosen kid would ask Maxi “do you want a premio” and maxi would answer yes, by leading them all the way to the kitchen, right to the cabinet by the window where I would store his premios.
+The kids would get so excited, as he would often make tricks to earn his reward.
+The kids would say “sit” “give me paw” “other paw” and then hand him the premio.
 It was a happy moment in the house for all of us.

 Life is a cycle and everything must run its course

 Unfortunately, as he was getting older, I knew our time together was coming to an end.
-After all, Boston Terriers life expectancy is between 10-13 years.
-He had just turned 13 so I knew we were pushing it… He was partially blind; his knees were not as good as when he was young.
+After all, Google says that Boston Terriers life expectancy is between 10-13 years.
+Maxi had just turned 13 in November so I knew we were pushing it… He was partially blind; his knees were not as good as when he was young.
 I would have to pick him up every time we would come downstairs, or carry him as he needed to get in and out of the car.

 I noticed that he was getting fatigued with each walk.
 He stopped being so active and preferred to stay relaxed in his bed.
 My mother – who is a nurse.
 Mentioned to me that Maxi seemed very fatigued.
 I shrugged it off and told her “of course he is fatigued, he is old!”
 I didn’t think much of it.